 (1) In this regulation —

-North Metropolitan Health Service means the health service provider with that corporate name established by order under the Health Services Act 2016 section 32(1).
+PathWest Laboratory Medicine WA means the health service provider with that corporate name established by order under the Health Services Act 2016 section 32(1).

-(2) The office of the chief pathologist in PathWest in the North Metropolitan Health Service is prescribed for the purposes of the definition of authorised officer in section 50B(1).
+(2) The office of the chief pathologist in PathWest Laboratory Medicine WA is prescribed for the purposes of the definition of authorised officer in section 50B(1).

-[Regulation 4 inserted in Gazette 24 Jun 2016 p.
-2320.]
+[Regulation 4 inserted: Gazette 19 Jun 2018 p.
+2077.]

 5. Persons prescribed (Act s.
 50B forensic scientist)